incraigulous/contentful-sdk/readme.md

 ####Initializing

-Create a new instance of the Management API:
+Create a new instance of the management SDK:

 `````
     use Incraigulous\ContentfulSDK\ManagementSDK;